-This type refines the Functional Requirement Item Type (page 47) though the functional-type attribute if the value is action.
+This type refines the Functional Requirement Item Type (page 49) though the functional-type attribute if the value is action.
 This set of attributes specifies functional requirements and corresponding validation test code.
 The functional requirements of an action are specified.
 An action performs a step in a finite state machine.
 An action is implemented through a function or a macro.
-The action is performed through a call of the function or an execution of the code of an macro expansion by an actor.
+The action is performed through a call of the function or an execution of the code of a macro expansion by an actor.
 The actor is for example a task or an interrupt service routine.

-There shall be exactly one link with the Interface Function Link Role (page 76) to the interface of the action.
+For action requirements which specify the function of an interface, there shall be exactly one link with the Interface Function Link Role (page 81) to the interface of the action.